micromdm/website/content/blog/certificates.md

 The former is done by embedding a PKCS#12 profile payload in the enrollment profile.
 This will become the device's identity certificate.
 The latter is done by the device by itself using the SCEP protocol to request a certificate to be signed.
 Using the SCEP protocol, for all its faults, is much more secure for a few reasons:

-1. The private key is not transferred over the network like the 'embedded' method
+1. The private key is not transferred over the network.
+Using the 'embedded' method it is.
-2. The private key is not hanging around in an enrollment profile which may be inadvertantly exported, shared, or lost
+2. The private key is not in an enrollment profile on disk in a Download folder which may be inadvertantly exported, shared, or lost.
+If the identity is compromised you can essentially spoof the device connecting to the MDM server.
 3. Each device has a unique certificate and private key generated for it to use.

 The primary use of this device identity certificate is to authenticate the device to the MDM server whenever an HTTPS connection is made.
-Depending on how the MDM software is configured and how the enrollment profile are setup the device either performs [TLS/SSL client authentication](https://en.wikipedia.org/wiki/Client_certificate) or it provides a [CMS](https://en.wikipedia.org/wiki/Cryptographic_Message_Syntax) detached signature of the MDM request using its identity key pair.
-In either case this cryptographically proves that the device is using a certificate that should be known to the MDM server.
+Depending on how the MDM software and enrollment profile are configured the device either performs [TLS/SSL client authentication](https://en.wikipedia.org/wiki/Client_certificate) or it provides a [CMS](https://en.wikipedia.org/wiki/Cryptographic_Message_Syntax) detached signature of the MDM request using its identity key pair.
+In either case, this cryptographically proves that the device is using a certificate that should be known to the MDM server.

 In the case of SCEP you likely will never have to touch the identity certificate manually.
 It automatically enrolls and references the correct certificate.
-Older versions of MicroMDM and e.g. Project-iMAS required manually providing the device identity certificate & key pair in the enrollment profile but that's no longer needed (nor recommended).
+Older versions of MicroMDM and e.g. Project-iMAS required manually providing the device identity certificate & key pair in the enrollment profile but that's no longer needed, or recommended.

 It is also possible to use this certificate to encrypt profiles to a device (and only that specific device in the case of unique per-device certificates).
 More on that later.

 ## Device Identity Certificate Authority

 When using SCEP the device will be issued a certificate from a Certificate Authority (CA).
-Similarly with embedded-profile device identity certificates they're probably being generated from a CA, too (though they can be self-signed).
-This usually implies a certificate chain.
-While not something you may be hands-on managing for MDM it's brought up here to spark a few questions in your environment:
+While embedded-profile device identity certificates can also be issued from a CA (this is what [Commandment MDM](https://github.com/jessepeterson/commandment) does for example) they're likely just self-signed.
+Having a CA implies a certificate chain and associated trust concerns they bring.
+While not something you may be hands-on managing for MDM these are a few questions and concerns you'll want to think about when deploying your MDM:

-* Where are your device identity certificates getting issued from (which CA)?
+* Where are your device identity certificates getting issued from, which CA?
 * How do you trust this CA?
 Who owns/operates it?
-* How do you *revoke* certificates for compromised devices or lost certificate/key pairs?
+* How do you *revoke* certificates for compromised devices or lost certificate & private key pairs?
 * How is the MDM trusting the provided device certificate?
 Is it merely trusting that the *issuer* issued this certificate?
-Or is it verifying the actual device identity certificate itself?
+Or is it verifying the contents of the device identity certificate itself?

 In MicroMDM the SCEP CA is built-in using the [micromdm/scep](https://github.com/micromdm/scep) project.
-It verifies — on each MDM check-in and MDM command — that the certificate was issued by the built-in SCEP CA. Even so it's good to be knowledgeable about how and where these certificates are issued from and trusted.
+On each MDM check-in and MDM command it verifies that the certificate was issued by the built-in SCEP CA. Even with the aid of well-designed and straightforward SCEP systems that work with minimal configuration, it is good to understand where device certificates are issued from, how they actually get issued, and how to verify they are trusted.

 # Configuration Profile signing & encrypting certificates

-As you probably know [Configuration Profiles](https://developer.apple.com/library/content/featuredarticles/iPhoneConfigurationProfileRef) can be CMS signed and/or encrypted.
-In order to do those things you must encrypt them to a public key or sign them with a certificate.
+Apple's [Configuration Profiles](https://developer.apple.com/library/content/featuredarticles/iPhoneConfigurationProfileRef) can be CMS signed and/or encrypted.
+To do that, you must encrypt them with a public key or sign them with a certificate, respectively.

-Encrypting a Configuration Profile that's destined for a device requires using a public key for which that device has the private key to.
+Encrypting a Configuration Profile requires using a public key that the device has the private key to.
 This can be known through sending a SCEP profile, a certificate profile payload, or just using the device's enrollment identity already on the device once it's enrolled.
-When the device has the private key then it can decrypt the encrypted profile and install it.
-In this way encrypting to the device's specific identity certificate it's possible to encrypt profiles to *just* that device.
+When the device has the corresponding private key, it can decrypt the encrypted profile and install it.
+In this way, you can use a device's specific identify certificate to encrypt a profile so that *only the target device* can decrypt them.

 Signing a Configuration Profile is also possible.
 For profile signing to be effective the profile should be signed by a certificate that the device trusts.
 This can be a certificate in the device's [trusted root store](https://en.wikipedia.org/wiki/Public_key_certificate#Root_programs) (similar to a browser's trusted root store) or it can be a certificate that the device is separately configured to trust.
 In the case of MDM we likely already have a few certificates that are necessarily trusted that we can use.
 For example the HTTPS web certificate of the MDM may either be trusted in the system root store or be configured as a part of the enrollment profile (say, for a self-signed certificate, more on that later).
-This may be used to sign profiles (or packages) too.
-Often though folks will simply sign profiles with their Apple Developer certificate because the signer of those certificates exists in the trusted root store of the device and will work fine.
+This may be used to sign profiles (or packages).
+Often folks will simply sign profiles with their Apple Developer certificate because the signer of those certificates exists in the trusted root store of the device and will work without further changes or trust management.

 Seeing as the trusted certificates on a device may be known to the MDM system (e.g. coming through in the enrollment profile) the possibility exists for the MDM system to sign profiles either on command or in an on-the-fly fashion.
 MicroMDM itself doesn't yet support profile signing or encrypting but is definitely planned.
 Pre-encrypted or signed profiles should still work, however.

 # Configuration Profile trusted certificates

-Configuration Profiles are able to add certificates to the device's trusted store of certificates by using Configuration Profile payloads for certificates.
+Configuration Profiles are able to add certificates to the trusted store of certificates of a device by using Configuration Profile payloads for certificates.
 Not only is this valuable in-and-of-itself for normal system administration tasks but also importantly for MDM these certificates can be embedded in the *enrollment profile* such that those certificates will be trusted by the system when the device is enrolled.

 This has implications for MDM operation *especially* in the case of using [self-signed certificates](https://en.wikipedia.org/wiki/Self-signed_certificate) for the HTTPS server.
 By default a self-signed certificate on a normal website would simply not be trusted by a device and it's no different for an MDM server.
 However if we place the MDM server's self-signed HTTPS certificate inside the enrollment profile then the system will trust it and MDM operation can commence after enrollment.
 The same goes for profile signing mentioned above.